DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Levels Rework.md

 - Each person is going to have their own scene(s)
 - If you want to see what your scene looks like within the full level, just drag the other scenes into your scene real quick.
 	- MAKE SURE NOT TO MAKE ANY CHANGES TO ANYONE ELSES SCENE WHILE YOU ARE DOING THIS.
 Me personally, I collapse the other scenes in the hierarchy just so I don't accidentally do something stupid in one of the other scenes.
+- *NOTE*: when dragging in the other scenes, your scene SHOULD line
 - ***To bake lighting / occlusion culling***, literally just drag in all the sub-scenes you want the lights / occlusion culling to apply to.
 Then bake normally.
 That's it.
 It *should* just work

+### Something to Keep in Mind
+- The sub-scenes for the level *should* only contain the level itself.

+### How Do I Get the Player in My Level so I Can Test it out Real Quick?
+-